mdhor/2021sp-final-project-mdhor/docs/index.rst

 Another example is assortment analysis; "How does our assortment compare to competitors?".

 prisjakt.no is a leading actor within price comparison in Norway.
 It acts as an "all-inclusive" shopping mall, so the consumer does not have to browse many different website, by comparing pricing from many different retailers.
-Th products range widely from electronics to clothing to vehicles.
+The products range widely from electronics, to clothing, to vehicles.

 -------------------------------------